nicjlambert/study/CompTIA CySA+ (CS0-003) Complete Course & Practice Exam/Section 3: Threat Intelligence Sharing.md

     * VirusTotal
     * Impicit (can't be documented, it's based on experience - an inuition) and Explict Knowledge (can be shared)
     * OSINT

+## Information Sharing and Analysis Centres (ISAC)

+Can be split by industry for example, there can be an ISAC (or equivalent) for:

+* Critical Infrastructure
+    * Any physical or virtual infrastructure considered so vital that their incapacitation or destruction would have a debilitating effect on security, national economic security, national public health or safety, or any combination of these.

+* Government
+    * Serves non-federal governments in the US, such as state, local, tribal, and territorial governments.

+* Healthcare
+    * Serves healthcare providers that are often targets of criminals seeking blackmail and ransom opportunities by compromising patient data records or interfering with medical devices.

+* Financial
+    * Serves the financial sector to prevant fraud and extortion of both the consumer and the financial institutions.

+* Aviation
+    * Serves the aviation industry to prevent fraud, terrorisim, service disruptions, and unsafe operations of air traffic control systems.

+## Threat Intelligence Sharing

+Our goal here is to shoare our threat intelligence within the organisation (dissemination)

+### Risk Management

+Identifies, evaluations, and prioritizes threats and vulnerabilities to reduce their impact.

+### Incident Response

+An organised approach to addressing and managing the aftermath of a cybersecurity attack or breach.
+The best kind of intelligence here would be tactical-level intelligence.

+### Vulnerability Management

+The practice of identifying, classifying, prioritizing, remediating, and mitigating software vulnerabilities:

+ * IoT devices
+ * Deepfakes
+ * AI fuzzing

+#### Detection and Monitoring

+The practice of observing activity to identify anomalous patterns for further analysis.